plakich/eca/README.md

 ## Installation <a name="installation"></a>

-Download eca.js and place a script tag in your HTML like so
+Download the zip file <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/plakich/eca/blob/main/eca.js">here</a>, extract eca.js from the zip, place eca.js in the appropriate directory based on your project structure, and place a script tag in your HTML like so

 `<script type="text/javascript" src="eca.js"></script>`

+(Thanks to <a href="https://github.com/MinhasKamal/DownGit#how-to-use">Minhas Kamal</a> and the DownGit project for the above link.)

 ## Basic Use <a name="basic-use"></a>